-Occasionally, patients with develop low-grade fever or malaise in association with their symptoms.
-Patients with immunosuppression – HIV/AIDS, cancer, chemotherapy recipients – may have more severe presentation of herpes infection.
+Occasionally, patients develop low-grade fever or malaise in association with their symptoms.
+Patients with immunosuppression – HIV/AIDS, cancer, chemotherapy recipients – may have a more severe presentation of herpes infection.

-Rarely, your doctor will check for HSV 1 and HSV 2 antibodies in your serum – this does not usually change management of the condition.
+Rarely, your doctor will check for HSV 1 and HSV 2 antibodies in your serum – this does not usually change the condition’s management.

 Genital Herpes Medication and Treatment

 Herpes simplex virus is usually treated with antiviral agents such as:

 These agents should be started as soon as possible as antiviral therapy within 72 hours of symptoms onset can reduce symptoms severity and duration.

 The best way to prevent infection is to avoid contact with the virus.
 Partners of patients with HSV infection are typically encouraged to use barrier devices (e.g., condoms) during oral or sexual intercourse.
 Some patients may benefit from chronic suppressive therapy to reduce the risk of reactivation or transmission.